Hands-On Business Training in Japan in English

 - 8 years working in Japan on average

 - 50% male and 50% female

 Scholarships Available to Support Your Business Training in Tokyo

 Through JMEC supporting chambers and sponsors, funding is available for qualified applicants.
 Applicants first must submit the on-line application and be accepted before contacting JMEC or the sponsoring organization.
 Details for each sponsor is below.

-5. FEW - Members of For Empowering Women (FEW) can qualify for a full or partial scholarship.
+5. FEW - Members of For Empowering Women (FEW) can qualify for a full scholarship.
 Apply directly through JMEC and indicate you are applying for the FEW scholarship.
 Once you have been accepted, confirm with FEW directly.
-In JMEC 25, four dynamic women took advantage of the program's opportunity.
-Read about their experience here.
+In JMEC 26, two dynamic women took advantage of the program's opportunity.
+Read about past FEW members' experiences here.

 6. JMEC Scholarship - Last year at the Awards Ceremony, corporations and attendees donated to the JMEC scholarship fund.
-Apply before Septemer 30th to be considered for a full or partial scholarship.
 Once you have been accepted, write to info(at)jmec.gr.jp to indicate you would like to be considered for the scholarship.